xilution/xilution-graphql-backend-example/README.md

 Note: Requires Account Organization Authentication

-1. Run `yarn xln:provision-fox-instance`, to provision the Fox instance.
+1. Run `yarn xln:fox:provision-instance`, to provision the Fox instance.
-1. Run `yarn xln:show-fox-instance-status`, to see the status of your Fox instance.
+1. Run `yarn xln:fox:show-instance-status`, to see the status of your Fox instance.
     * It can take up to 5 minutes to fully provision your Fox instance.
     * Provisioning is complete when you see the following.
         ```json